cilium/cilium/Documentation/observability/metrics.rst

 Name                                         Labels                                             Default    Description
 ============================================ ================================================== ========== ========================================================
 ``endpoint``                                                                                    Enabled    Number of endpoints managed by this agent
+``endpoint_max_ifindex``                                                                        Disabled   Maximum interface index observed for existing endpoints
 ``endpoint_regenerations_total``             ``outcome``                                        Enabled    Count of all endpoint regenerations that have completed
 ``endpoint_regeneration_time_stats_seconds`` ``scope``                                          Enabled    Endpoint regeneration time stats
 ``endpoint_state``                           ``state``                                          Enabled    Count of all endpoints
 ============================================ ================================================== ========== ========================================================

+The default enabled status of ``endpoint_max_ifindex`` is dynamic.
+On earlier kernels (typically with version lower than 5.10), Cilium must store the interface index for each endpoint in the conntrack map, which reserves 16 bits for this field.
+If Cilium is running on such a kernel, this metric will be enabled by default.
+It can be used to implement an alert if the ifindex is approaching the limit of 65535.
+This may be the case in instances of significant Endpoint churn.

 Services
 ~~~~~~~~